fuzonmedia-projects/react-admin-rest-api/README.md

   ![Login page](demo/dashboard.png)

   From here you can create orders by clicking the create button and search for an order by enter order number.
-Use paginate to visit all the order you created.
+Use pagination to visit all the order you created.

  ### Edit and delete an order